-Holocaust Survivor & Human Rights Champion Simon Wiesenthal’s Patek Philippe Goes Up For Auction
+Holocaust Survivor & Human Rights Champion Simon Wiesenthal’s Patek Philippe Goes Up For Auction by Phillips

 One of the stand-out lots at this weekend’s Phillips’ Geneva Watch Auction: XV is a rare Ref.
 1503 that belonged to Simon Wiesenthal, the Holocaust survivor who spent his life tracking down Nazi criminals and fighting antisemitism.